• Skip to primary navigation

 The Peppers.
 I used poblano peppers here, as they are traditional for chiles rellenos, but you can use Hatch peppers, Anaheim peppers, any larger green peppers that can be roasted.

 You can also make this with canned green chilies.
-If you're looking for a spicier version of this recipe, feel free to bring in a serrano pepper, or a few of them.
+If you're looking for a spicier version of this recipe, feel free to bring in a few serrano peppers or habanero peppers to up the heat level.

 Or try this Quick and Easy Enchilada Sauce Recipe.
 It would also be quite tasty with Ranchero Sauce.